-One major limitation is that results have not been reported from a clinical trial enrolling a study population selected for CKD or in which kidney outcomes were the primary outcome (as was done in the CREDENCE trial for canaglifozin242).
-A clinical trial of GLP-1 RA in patients with diabetes and CKD with a primary kidney disease outcome is needed.
-Notably, such data should be forthcoming with the ongoing Effect of Semaglutide Versus Placebo on the Progression of Renal Impairment in Subjects With Type 2 Diabetes and Chronic Kidney Disease (FLOW) trial (NCT03819153) that will evaluate whether injectable semaglutide among patients with T2D and an eGFR of 25-50 ml/min per 1.73 m2 or with severely increased albuminuria on a background of standard of care with ACEi or ARB therapy confers kidney benefit.
+A major limitation is that results have not been reported from a clinical trial enrolling a study population selected for CKD or in which kidney outcomes were the primary outcomes.
+However, a clinical trial of GLP-1 RA with a primary kidney disease outcome is forthcoming with the ongoing Effect of Semaglutide Versus Placebo on the Progression of Renal Impairment in Subjects With Type 2 Diabetes and Chronic Kidney Disease (FLOW) trial (NCT03819153) that is evaluating whether injectable semaglutide 1 mg weekly among patients with T2D and an eGFR of 25-50 ml/min per 1.73 m2 or with severely increased albuminuria on a background ACEi or ARB therapy confers kidney benefit.
+A companion mechanistic trial, the Renal Mode of Action of Semaglutide in Patients With Type 2 Diabetes and Chronic Kidney Disease study (REMODEL, NCT04865770) is examining effects of semaglutide on kidney inflammation, perfusion, and oxygenation by magnetic resonance imaging and kidney biopsies.386

 Cardiometabolic benefits.
-The favorable effects of GLP-1 RA on risk factors (i.e., reductions in glucose, blood pressure, and weight) may contribute to the favorable cardiovascular and CKD outcomes versus placebo or insulin therapy.
-GLP1-RA are more potent glucose-lowering agents compared to SGLT2i in the CKD population and confer greater weightloss potential.
+The favorable effects of GLP-1 RA on risk factors (i.e., reductions in glycemia, blood pressure, and body weight) may contribute to the favorable cardiovascular and CKD outcomes versus placebo or insulin therapy.
+GLP-1 RA are more potent glucose-lowering agents compared to SGLT2i in the CKD population and confer greater weight-loss potential.